attify/firmware-analysis-toolkit/README.md

 ## Known Issues

-- FAT does not work on Ubuntu 20.04.
+- ~~FAT does not work on Ubuntu 20.04.
 The main reason behind this is some dependencies of Firmadyne (especially binwalk) require Python 2.
-Unless this is fixed upstream, stick to Ubuntu 18.04 or lower.
+Unless this is fixed upstream, stick to Ubuntu 18.04 or lower.~~
+Ubuntu 20.04 **is now supported**.
+The current version of FAT patches the binwalk installation script to workaround the issue.